Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/decorators.md

 ### `@armProviderNameValue` {#@Azure.ResourceManager.armProviderNameValue}

-`@armResourceType` sets the value fo the decorated string property to the type of the ARM resource.
+`@armResourceType` sets the value fo the decorated string property to the type of the Azure Resource Manager resource.

 ```typespec
 @Azure.ResourceManager.armProviderNameValue